April 27, 2015

 March 29, 2015

 Neglected tropical diseases (NTDs) are a diverse group of infectious diseases which disproportionately impact the poorest populations, causing suffering, disfigurement, debilitation and sometimes death.
+Contrary to what the name suggests NTDS are not limited to countries with tropical climates, impacting populations in arid climates, like Niger, polar climates, and virtually all climate zones in between.
 The World Health Organization (WHO) has prioritized 17 of these diseases which are endemic in 149 countries and affect more than 1.4 billion people, or one-sixth of the world’s population.
 These diseases are called neglected because they have been largely eradicated in developed parts of the world but continue to impact the poorest communities.
 NTDs can cause extraordinary physical and emotional pain, and also cost developing economies billions of dollars annually.
 They render people unable to work, keep children out of school and hold communities back from thriving.

 Facts on NTDs *

 • 100% of low-income countries are affected by at least five neglected tropical diseases simultaneously.

 • Neglected tropical diseases kill an estimated 534,000 people worldwide every year.

 • Individuals are often affected with more than one parasite or infection.

 • Treatment cost for most NTD mass drug administration programs is estimated at less than US fifty cents per person, per year.

 Schistosomiasis, lymphatic filariasis, soil-transmitted helminthiasis, and trachoma are all NTDs which are endemic in Niger.
 Over the next few weeks WBH will be posting information on each disease in a five part series in our blog.